CoLRev-Environment/workshop/00_slides.md

 enables / requires

 Efficiency

 - combining SOTA tools, testing new algorithms
 - involve colleagues, student assistants, crowds (variance in quality, availability, cost)
+- Reusable: it should be easy to update prior reviews, import samples from review papers published by another author team, or student papers etc. (reuse: one step further than reproducibility)

 ---